ridlees/Techwriting_journal/README.md

 ### Websites<a name="websites"></a>
 This is a list of websites I have read in order to understand.
+#### [Berkeley how to write](https://guides.lib.berkeley.edu/how-to-write-good-documentation)<a name="berkeley"></a>
+Short and simple guide, mainly academically oriented.
+#### [Write the docs](https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/)<a name="WTD"></a>
+Great community (Slack), template which can in certain projects be like 90 % make most of the job for you and resources over resources.
+#### [Tom preston](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html)<a name="Preston"></a>
+Interesting idea of README driven development for small project purposes, however, I don't see the scalability of this approach (since more advanced projects are more than just a README.md). -> strong stressing of KPIs and keypoints.
+#### [TechwriterToolkit](https://techwritertoolkit.com/resources/reading-list/)<a name="Toolkit"></a>
+Interesting list of books that you could read to improve your documentations.

+#### [Sohamkamani](https://www.sohamkamani.com/blog/how-to-write-good-documentation/)<a name="Sohamkamani"></a>
+A guide the empathises heavily that descriptions should be short, code should be problem solving and that documentation should contain examples.

+#### [Divio](https://documentation.divio.com)<a name="divio"></a>
+This terminology splits documentation into tutorials, how-to guides, technical reference and explanation -> and each of the types has their own motives and goals.
+Tutorials are learning oriented, how-to are problem oriented, explanations are understanding oriented and reference are information oriented. _However, I would say that the dev are not interested in my terminology, they care about solving their issues._

 ### Books I have read <a name="books"></a>
 As the title suggests, this section covers books I have read.
 If you can, toss a coin to the author, friend of techwriting.
 (But I understand if you can not)